Using a new a new data analysis method, a team of scientists discovered a millisecond pulsar solely via its pulsed gamma radiation.

 The gamma-ray signal also reveals much about the companion to the astronomers: the orbital motion of the binary system modulates the photon arrival times, yielding information about the partner star.
 “The companion object is small and unusually dense,” says AEI Director Bruce Allen.
 “It is at least eight times as massive as the planet Jupiter, but has at most 60 percent the planet’s radius.”

 From this information, the researchers calculated the density of the companion, which turned out to be unusually high; it is around 30 times as dense as the Sun.
-Presumably, the small companion is the compact remnant of a star which has been orbiting the pulsar since earlier times.
+Presumably, the small companion is the compact remnant of a star that has been orbiting the pulsar since earlier times.
 Over time, the pulsar accreted matter from the star, thereby accelerating its rotation.
 Pulsar and companion moved closer and closer together.

 “At present, the remaining stellar core, which presumably consists mainly of helium, is heated by the radiation from the pulsar and literally evaporated,” says Holger Pletsch.
-Astronomers call this type of pulsar a ‘black widow’, in analogy with a species of spider which kills the smaller male after mating.
+Astronomers call this type of pulsar a ‘black widow’, in analogy with a species of spider that kills the smaller male after mating.
 In the distant future, PSR J1311-4330 might possibly completely vaporize its companion and from then on travel through space alone.

 And that’s not all: “Our discovery is not only a first, it also sets several new records,” explains Bruce Allen.
 Currently, the odd couple is orbiting its common center of mass on an almost perfect circular trajectory in only 93 minutes.
 This is the shortest known orbital period of all pulsars in binary systems.